 A good point to start is 1953 when it was the turn of the French author Jean Giono to write the recurrent feature in Reader's Digest magazine "The Most Extraordinary Character I Ever Met".
 Giono wrote the story of how he chanced upon Elzéard Bouffier, a solitary shepherd who lived in a semi-desert area in the mountains of the South of France.
-Bouffier had a tiny farm, just enough to support himself.
+Bouffier was a shepherd, with a flock just large enough to support himself.
 Most of the day he worked planting acorns.
 Day in day out, year in year out.
 Most of the seedings failed.
 But many survived.
 Bouffier was surprised to be asked to whom the land belonged.
 He did not know.

 When Giono returned after several years he found the landscape transformed.
 Not only that: the air felt different; no longer the dry cruel desert wind.
 Springs were running that had been dry for generations.

 When Reader's Digest came to realize that the story was fictional, they refused to publish it.
 Under the title "The Man Who Planted Trees" it became widely known and appreciated.
 It was made into a film (award at Cannes in 1987).
 The text of the book was recently available in English and in French.

 I do not know whether Giono planted any trees himself.
 But I cannot help thinking that his story had something to do with Wendy Campbell-Purdie who planted many thousands of trees in the Sahara in Southern Algeria during the 1970's.